magnars/s.el/README.md

 ### s-lex-format `(format-str)`

-`s-format` with the currently defined variables.
+`s-format` with the current environment.

 `format-str` may use the `s-format` variable reference to refer to any variable: